Agoric/documentation/main/guides/zoe/contract-upgrade.md

 - When [BLD staker governance](https://community.agoric.com/t/about-the-governance-category/15) makes a decision to start a contract using [swingset.CoreEval](../coreeval/), to date, the `adminFacet` is stored in the bootstrap vat, allowing the BLD stakers to upgrade such a contract in a later `swingset.CoreEval`.
-- The `adminFacet` reference can be discarded, so that noone can upgrade the contract from within the JavaScript VM.
-(BLD staker governace could, in theory, change the VM itself.)
+- The `adminFacet` reference can be discarded, so that no one can upgrade the contract from within the JavaScript VM.
+(BLD staker governance could, in theory, change the VM itself.)
 - The `adminFacet` can be managed using the [@agoric/governance](https://github.com/Agoric/agoric-sdk/tree/master/packages/governance#readme) framework; for example, using the `committee.js` contract.